narioalvin/ma-ano-ulam/README.md

 # ma-ano-ulam

-A Web Application that will help you to solve the typical Filipino family problem, the problem of what to eat!
+A Web Application that will help me and maybe you to answer my mother's everyday question: Nak, anong ulam?
+(What food to eat later?)

 ## Live